-Finally, controlling for background variables attenuated the effect of gender on some of the outcome variables (ESC/ESE, legitimacy, and access to capital).
-The attenuation of gender indicates that for these variables, gender differences antecede other factors (e.g., gender role socialization), but not that there are no differences in the needs of female and male entrepreneurs that should be considered in accelerators.
-Gender effect on gaining entrepreneurial knowledge and skills and expanding networks remained robust.
-This does not necessarily indicate inherent gender differences, as those might be accounted for by unobserved variables (for example, we do not have a measure of founder’s network prior to entering the accelerator).
+Finally, controlling for background variables attenuated the effect of gender on some of the outcome variables (i.e., ESC/ESE, legitimacy, and access to capital).
+The attenuation of the role of gender indicates that for these variables, gender differences precede other factors (e.g., gender role socialization), but not that accelerators should overlook differences in the needs of women and men entrepreneurs.
+The effect of the founder’s gender with regard to gaining entrepreneurial knowledge and skills and expanding networks remains robust.
+This does not necessarily indicate inherent gender differences among founders.
+Rather those gained outcomes might be accounted for by other unobserved variables, for example, the extent and nature of a founder’s network prior to entering the accelerator.

-According to the liberal feminism theory (Calás et al., 1999; Phillips, 1987), women and men are seen as essentially similar and equally able (Ahl, 2006).
-As such, observed differences in entrepreneurial tendency, actions and performance are grounded in discrimination, gendered socialization and unequal access to essential resources and experiences such as education, relevant work experience, social networks, role models and mentors (Ahl, 2006; Boden and Nucci, 2000; Greene et al., 2001; Fischer et al., 1993).
-The liberal feminism outlook, thus, would suggest that accelerators promote women entrepreneurs not due to their gender, but rather due to their typical background conditions.
-According to this outlook, women-friendly accelerators (e.g., accelerators that equally accept and treat female and male) should be most suited for women.
-Following this perspective, some of our conclusions could be generalized to male founders that start their entrepreneurial career with similar disadvantages, and, perhaps more importantly, to other underrepresented populations.
+According to the liberal feminism theory (Calás et al., 1999; Phillips, 1987), women and men are effectively similar and equally able (Ahl, 2006).
+As such, observed differences in entrepreneurial tendency, actions, and performances are grounded in discrimination, gendered socialization, and unequal access to essential resources and experiences, such as education, relevant work experience, social networks, role models and mentors (Ahl, 2006; Boden and Nucci, 2000; Greene et al., 2001; Fischer et al., 1993).
+This liberal feminist outlook would suggest that accelerators specifically and successfully promote women entrepreneurs not because of their gender, but rather due to their typical background conditions that are a potential result of their gender.
+According to this viewpoint, women-friendly accelerators (e.g., accelerators that accept and treat women and men founders equally) would be best suited for women.
+Drawing on this perspective, some of our conclusions could also be applicable to men founders that start their entrepreneurial career with disadvantages similar to their female counterparts, and perhaps more importantly, to founders from underrepresented populations in general, both female and male.

-The radical feminism theory (Calás et al., 1999; Rowland, & Klein, 1996), in contrast, posits that they are some inherent differences between women and men that are not fully explained by other factors (Ahl, 2006).
-Accordingly, regardless of background conditions, women might require different support, design elements and processes.
-Scholars, as well as decision maker should, according to the radical feminism outlook, take into account these inherent differences, and the resulting gender-specific needs, when addressing gender issues.
-Such outlook, for example, would stress the importance of specifically designing accelerators for women with these differences in mind.
-This question is relevant to the current discussion of the advantages and disadvantages of women-focused vs. women-friendly accelerators (Brush and Elam, 2021).
-Our data cannot resolve the dispute between these two approaches, but suggest viable directions for future research.
+In contrast, the radical feminist theory (Calás et al., 1999; Rowland, & Klein, 1996) posits that there are inherent differences between women and men that are not fully explained by external factors (Ahl, 2006).
+Accordingly, regardless of background conditions, women might require different support, accelerator design elements, and entrepreneurial processes to create a successful startups than would men.
+Scholars, as well as decision makers should, according to the radical feminist outlook, take into account these inherent differences, and the resulting gender-specific needs, when seeking to promote entrepreneurship.
+This outlook might stress the importance of specifically designing accelerators for women with their inherent differences in mind.
+This question is relevant to the current discussion of the advantages and disadvantages of creating women-focused accelerators, compared to the development of women-friendly accelerators (Brush and Elam, 2021).
+Our data cannot resolve this dispute, but it might be useful in suggesting viable directions for future research.

 Limitations

 Some limitations should be noted in interpreting our results.
-First, a large part of the data was self-reported by the founders, making them liable to common-source and other biases.
-For example, gender differences in social desirability may have biased the results (e.g., Dalton & Ortegren, 2011), leading women to provide inflated ratings in their responses.
-However, according to our data, out of 15 pre-entry goals (and progresses), women reported significantly higher ratings in six (five), while men reported significantly higher ratings in two (three) and there were no significant differences in additional seven goals and progresses.
-Moreover, the findings that women provided higher ratings to those goals and advanced more on those progresses that were consistent with our hypotheses, while men provided higher ratings and advanced more on other aspects, including fundraising for which this opposite pattern was hypothesized, and the fact that some gender effects did not hold after controlling for background variables – should address the concern that the results might suffer from gender response bias.
+First, a large part of the data was self-reported by the founders reflecting their errors and biases.
+For example, gender differences in social desirability may have biased the results (e.g., Dalton & Ortegren, 2011), resulting in some women providing inaccurate and inflated ratings.
+However, according to our data, out of 15 pre-entry goals and advances, women reported significantly higher ratings in six goals and five advances, while men reported significantly higher ratings in two goals and three advances.
+There were no significant differences between the genders in seven of the goals and advances.
+Moreover, the findings for men and women were consistent with our hypotheses as described above.
+The fact that some gender effects were not significant after controlling for background variables should address the concern that the results might suffer from gender response bias.